 A SOP describes, in great detail, the specific steps and procedures that need to be followed during a particular task.
 By creating and consistently using a good set of SOP you can reduce work effort and errors.

 The SOPs should be written in a consistent format that makes it easier for everyone to follow along.

 By creating consistency within your SOPs, you will also create consistency within your eCommerce store Knowledge Base.

 Equipped with these handy tips, you are now able to proofread effectively.
 Grab your free cheat sheet now!
-Click here.
+Click in here.

 Step 1: Create A Good SOP Title Page

 Your SOP title should clearly identify the activity or task to be undertaken.
 If your employee can not figure out from the start that this is the SOP that they should be following, your SOP is useless.

 An SOP title should be short and distinct.
 It should include words that might be used to search for the process.

 For ease of identification, especially if you have a lot of SOPs, you should consider adding the following information on your SOP title page.

 - What type of employee/task the SOP applies to